 Why use Weibo?

-Because of China’s aggressive blocking of foreign social websites (twitter, facebook, Google+), only Chinese social websites can be accessed reliably in China.
-This means that most Chinese students do not maintain accounts on foreign websites, or, if they do, cannot count on having reliable access to them.
+Because of China’s aggressive blocking of foreign social websites, only Chinese social websites can be accessed reliably in China.
+This means that most Chinese students do not maintain accounts on foreign websites.
 This gives the Chinese social sites an amazing amount of traction among Chinese people.